Code52/code52.github.com/contributing.md

 ![][6]

-Oh sure, there is extra information about the pull request - such as all the commits involved and full discussion capabilities, but at the end of hte day, the auto-merge button makes pull requests and GitHub flow *trivial* to do.
+Oh sure, there is extra information about the pull request - such as all the commits involved and full discussion capabilities, but at the end of the day, the auto-merge button makes pull requests and GitHub flow *trivial* to do.

  [1]: img/githubflow_1.png
  [2]: img/githubflow_2.png